My first time with IaC - Let's build a LAMP environment with Ansible Edition

 The basic playbook structure is as follows:

-Let the above four groups one play
+The above four groups are considered as 1 play

-Now let's take a look at the specific processing.
+Now let's take a look at the specific processing

 --- #hosts - hosts: ansibleclients become: yes #tasks tasks: - name: install Apache yum: name: httpd state: latest